Amtliches Bulletin: records of speeches, propositions and votes -- Part 2

 Sep 20, 2021 -

-Projects: 130 Years of Swiss Parliament
+Research: 130 Years of Swiss Parliament

-In this blogpost we go into details on the information contained in the Amtliches Bulletin (AB) and how we separate the different entities and label them.
 In a follow-up blogpost we explain how we separate and label the different entities with the use of a newly developed software application (designed by the SDSC and our chair).

 As a reminder, the records of the Swiss parliament are documented in three different types of documents (see our blogpost on this here).
 While the summary documents contain an overview over all discussed bills (described in detail here (Part 1) and here (Part 2)), the Amtliches Bulletin is our main source for parliamentary speeches and votes.